 This line represents the water utilised by the PPP companies.
+The Supply Source Distribution Table has been updated since AIR13 to take cognisance of the change in demand associated with PPP sites.
 The methodology mirrors that of Table 10 Line 26 to provide a calculated volume for each site and a cumulative figure for the Alpha contract.